DEVOTIONALS

 ACTION:

-How would you describe your relationship with the Lord?
+– How would I describe my relationship with the Lord?

-When you had your encounter with the Lord, was your life
+– When I had my encounter with the Lord,

-interest in Him based on the level of faith they see in you?
+have no interest in Jesus based on the level of faith

-Are there any changes you should make in your life that
+– Are there any changes I should make in my life that

 would cause others to be more attracted to the Lord?